-- TRISB<1> bit needs to be set and TRISB<2> bit cleared in order to configure pins RB2/TX/CK and RB1/RX/DT as the Universal Synchronous Asynchronous Receiver Transmitter pins. - Initialize the SPBRG register for the appropriate baud rate.
+- TRISB<1> and TRISB<2> should both be set to '1' to configure the RB1/RX/DT and RB2/TX/CK pins as inputs.
+Output drive, when required, is controlled by the peripheral circuitry. - 2.
+Initialize the SPBRG register for the appropriate baud rate.
 If a high-speed baud rate is desired, set bit BRGH.
-(Section 12.1 "USART Baud Rate Generator (BRG)") - 3.
+(Section 12.1 "USART Baud Rate Generator (BRG)"). - 3.
 Enable the asynchronous serial port by clearing bit SYNC and setting bit SPEN. - 4.
 If interrupts are desired, then set enable bit TXIE. - 5.
 If 9-bit transmission is desired, then set transmit bit TX9. - 6.
 Enable the transmission by setting bit TXEN, which will also set bit TXIF. - 7.
 If 9-bit transmission is selected, the ninth bit should be loaded in bit TX9D. - 8.
 Load data to the TXREG register (starts transmission).

-FIGURE 12-6: ASYNCHRONOUS TRANSMISSION
+FIGURE 12-2: ASYNCHRONOUS TRANSMISSION